grapeup/ubaar-competition/README.md

 ### Additional results

-Additionally there are 3 scripts in `helper_scripts/` directory.
+Additionally, there are 3 scripts in `helper_scripts/` directory.
 They visualize a few aspects in transports localisations:
 - `helper_scripts/compare_train_test_localisations.py` - assure all localisations are covered
-between train and test sets (generalisation on new transport sources)
+between the train and test sets (generalization on new transport sources)
-- `helper_scripts/prices_vis.py` - average price per city visualised on a map
+- `helper_scripts/prices_vis.py` - average price per city visualized on a map
 - `helper_scripts/test_clustering.py` - script for clustering analysis

-### Results
+## Results

 Results are presented in presentation `results.pdf`.
-Additionally to model performance report, a few conclusions are drawn.
+Additionally to the model performance report, a few conclusions are drawn.

-### Server API
+## Server API